What is Google Shopping?

 Anyone can write a product review & publish it on the platform.
 Google bots evaluate them to remove spam or content violating the policies.
 Once a review is live, it cannot be modified.

 The 5-star ratings, along with the total number of reviews, appear on the product pages & search results.
-As most buyers read those comments, especially the negative ones, they strongly affect the sales.
+As most buyers read those comments, especially the negative ones, they strongly affect sales.

 Public scores help buyers make a decision & purchase from merchants.
 Unlike on Google ads search, where the required grade is 3.5 at least, there is no minimum score to promote on Google Shopping.
 However, a low score impacts consumers’ trust, and consequently merchants’ sales.

-Everybody can review a Google Shopping product, for example, the business’ friends… but also people with bad intentions.
+Everybody can review a Google Shopping product, for example, business’ friends… but also people with bad intentions.
 As a matter of fact, the brand’s competitors are very likely to publish negative reviews about the items.

 To get rid of those fake comments, companies must prove they are not based on facts.
 Prodima Vietnam can help.
 In case several reviews look suspicious, contact us to get them removed.